-Prior to launching Büro Ole Scheeren in March 2010, Scheeren was Director and Partner along with Rem Koolhaas at the Office for Metropolitan Architecture, and responsible for the office’s work across Asia.
-As partner-in-charge and the architect responsible for one of the largest buildings in the world, he successfully led the design and realization of the China Central Television Station CCTV and the Television Cultural Centre TVCC in Beijing.
-Other projects include The Interlace, a 1040-unit large-scale residential complex in Singapore (completed); The Scotts Tower, featuring high-end apartments in Singapore; a media center in Shanghai; a project for Shenzhen’s new city center; as well as the Taipei Performing Arts Center in Taiwan (under construction).
-He directed OMA’s work for Prada and completed the Prada Epicenters in New York (2001) and Los Angeles (2004).
-He also led numerous other projects including the Beijing Books Building, the Leeum Cultural Center in Seoul (2006) and the Los Angeles County Museum of Art.
+Prior to launching Buro Ole Scheeren in 2010, Scheeren was Director and Partner along with Rem Koolhaas at OMA, and responsible for the office’s work across Asia.
+As partner-in-charge of one of the largest buildings in the world, he successfully led the design and realization of the CCTV and TVCC Towers in Beijing.
+Other projects include The Interlace, a residential complex in Singapore (completed) and the Taipei Performing Arts Center in Taiwan (under construction).
+He directed OMA’s work for Prada and completed the Prada Epicenters in New York and Los Angeles; and led numerous other projects including the Leeum Cultural Center in Seoul and the Los Angeles County Museum of Art.

-He regularly lectures at various international institutions and conferences and serves on juries for awards and competitions.
-He is visiting professor at Hong Kong University.
+He regularly lectures at various international institutions and conferences, serves on juries for awards and competitions, and is visiting professor at Hong Kong University.

 Eric Chang is Partner at Buro Ole Scheeren and has been collaborating on the design and management of numerous projects with Ole Scheeren over the past decade.
 Chang is an American with a Bachelor in Philosophy and Fine Arts and received his Master of Architecture from Yale University in 1995.